 Summary of the book

 House Rules is the story about Jacob Hunt, who has a form of autism called Asperger Syndrome.
 He is very intelligent and has a deep knowledge of crime scenes and criminal investigations.
 He starts working with a private tutor, Jess Ogilvy, who he starts to have feelings for, in his own way.
 One day, while meeting her for a session, he finds her at the house she is staying at dead.
 The rest of the story is the investigation and how Jacob becomes involved in it.

 I really liked the book.
 She did a great job of portraying the character Jacob and how he dealt with Asperger’s and how the people around him had to deal with him.
 Reading about Autism through the use of an engaging novel helps to not only learn about the disorder, but it makes the situation more relatable for the reader.

 If you want to learn more about Joi Picoult, here is a link to her website Jodi Picoult

 Link to the book

 This month is a big month for me too!
 On April 12th, we will be celebrating four years since The Hard Way was first published.

-It is a coming of age novel focusing on the teen challenges of peer pressure and the importance of choosing the right friends.
-Be sure to take a look at the books tab of my website to find out more about The Hard Way.
+It is a coming-of-age novel focusing on the teen challenges of peer pressure and the importance of choosing the right friends.
+Be sure to look at the books tab of my website to find out more about The Hard Way.
 Here is a link The Hard Way.